jacobsee/emissary/documentation/configuration/steps-parameters.md

 ## Repository Scoping

 If a step does not specify a `repository`, it is run in a working directory with _every repository_ available to it.
-For example, the task defined by the above YAML spec, with the following repository definition in the config file:
+For example, the task defined by the following YAML spec, with the following repository definition in the config file:

 ```yaml
 repositories: